snotbubble/stuq/README.md

-Make a dir called farm in the project dir - one level up from $HIP, add subdirs: pending, running, done and hfs, copy themo.sh into it, run themo.sh.
+Make a dir called farm in the project dir - one level up from $HIP, add subdirs: pending, running, done and hfs, copy themo.sh into it, run themo.sh on all slaves.

 Open Houdini,
-copy contents of houdini scripts to shelf tools, select ROPs to render, hit the button for farmit on the shelf to farm the ROPS.
+copy contents of houdini scripts into respective shelf tools: farmit, wedge1b1, wedge1b1L, select ROPs to render, hit the button for farmit on the shelf to farm the ROPS.

 For wedge1by1local, make a farm on the desktop.